threefoldtecharchive/rivine/doc/wallet.md

 # Wallet

+A common misconception in cryptocurrency regarding wallets is that they store tokens.
+A wallet **does not** store tokens.
+What a wallet does is store private keys in an encrypted file and sign transactions.

 ## Key Pairs

 A wallet is identified by one or multiple private keys.
 Each private key is linked to a public key.